matteo14c/HaploCoV/README.md

 <br>`Interval: 2021-04-01 to 2021-04-28, increase at 1 locale(s) `<br>
  <br>`List of locale(s): AsiaSO::India::Delhi:0.03-(76),0.08-(117)`<br>

 Indicates that in the interval of time comprised between April 1rst and April 28th, at Dehli the candidate lineage/variant increased its prevalence from 0.03 (3%) to 0.08 (8%).
-The numbers in brackets, 76 and 117 respectively, indicate the total number of genomic sequences used to estimate the prevalence
+The numbers in brackets, 76 and 117 respectively, indicate the total number of genomic sequences used to estimate the prevalence.

 The sentence ` The candidate variant/lineage did not show an increase in prevalece greater than the threshold at any interval or locale
 ` is used when no data are available and/or the novel variant did not show an increase in its prevalence.